 Meritage Homes is a leading designer and builder of single-family attached and detached homes in the fast-growing southern and western United States, based on the number of home closings.
 We offer a variety of homes that are deigned to appeal to a wide range of homebuyers, including first-time, move-up, luxury and active adult buyers.
-We have operations in 14 metropolitan areas in six states.
+We have operations in three regions: West, Central and East, which are comprised of 14 metropolitan areas in six states.
+These three regions are our principal business segments.